 From the start of her academic career, Dr. Charis Thompson, Chancellor's Professor and Chair of the Department of Gender and Women's Studies, has been deeply interested in using the qualitative social sciences to explore the role of science in society.
 As an undergraduate at Oxford University, she was the first woman member of the Artificial Intelligence Society, and she studied a trio of disciplines: psychology, physiology, and philosophy.
-She has authored books on reproduction and gender (Making Parents and Good Science, both from MIT Press).
+She has authored books on assisted reproductive technologies and on stem cell research (Making Parents and Good Science, both from MIT Press).
 Her academic home in UC Berkeley’s Gender and Women’s Studies department has given her a unique lens through which to consider the recent American political landscape; in October 2016, she wrote the article “Three lessons in gender and sexuality in this election” for the Berkeley Blog, in which she asked, “What can we learn from the fact that the scenography of this election has included explicit sexual predation at every turn?”
 In answering this question, Dr. Thompson argued against the urge to see sexual harassment and vulgarity as distractions from “real issues.”

 Early this year, Professor Thompson presented at the World Economic Forum in Davos.
 One of her talks, part of the Forum’s IdeaLabs program, addressed the subject “Cultivating appropriate emotions in a time of nationalist populism," which questioned the popularization of emotions like mindfulness, gratitude, and awe without accompanying introspection on sources of societal inequality.

 We sat down with Professor Thompson to discuss the themes of her election article and Davos talk, and to hear her thoughts on the highly publicized Women’s March and March for Science events.
 [This interview was edited for length and content.]